ONV1809/US-Flight-Delay-Project/README.md

 The main focus of this project was to predict the arrival delay of domestic flights in the US in the year 2006.
 2 prediction models were created.
 One with "Departure Delay" as a feature and one without.
 The 2nd Jupyter Notebook contains the model that did not include the feature which held 'future information', in this case, 'DepDelay'(Departure Delay (mins)).
 This model would be useful to consumers/businesses who would like to be able to predict delays weeks, months, or even years in advance.

 The final Jupyter Notebook shows the workflow for developing a model that included this 'future information'.Departure Delay was referred to as future information as it is impossible to know how much a plane's departure has been delayed until it has actually taken off from the airport runway.
 This model would be of use to passengers/families of passengers/businesses who are waiting for a delayed flight and would like to more accurately predict the landing time, so that adjustments to travel, collection time or itineraries could be made.

+## Skills Exemplified in this project
+---
+-

 ## Other files in the repo
 - Within the repo, you can find files such as "100000flights", which is a subset of 100000 flights if you would like to work with a subset of data.